Children's Literature (EDUC 2211)

 Why other options are wrong:

-A. Friendship and adventure.
-While adventure is a part of the story, the central theme focuses more on magical realism and fantasy rather than just friendship and adventure.
+While friendship is an important aspect of the story, it is not the central theme.
+The book focuses more on Malú’s individual journey of self-discovery and expression rather than on friendship and adventure.

 Explanation